Carrion (comics): Sentient virus

-A new version of Carrion, engineered by the Jackal, ran rampant through New York, jumping from one host body to the next (taking control of them in the interim).
-After being pursued across the city by Superior Spider-Man (Doctor Octopus' mind in Peter Parker's body), the Carrion virus took hold of Hyperion's body.
-After a brief battle with the Avengers, the Carrion virus was thought to have been destroyed by Superior Spider-Man.
-However, it was able to regenerate itself and returned to its creator.
+A new version of Carrion, engineered by Jackal, ran rampant through New York, jumping between host bodies.
+After being pursued across the city by Superior Spider-Man (Doctor Octopus' mind in Peter Parker's body), the Carrion virus takes control of Hyperion's body.
+After a brief battle with the Avengers, the Carrion virus is apparently destroyed.
+However, it is able to regenerate itself and return to its creator.

-The Carrion virus joined the Jackal and a clone of Miles Warren in their battle against Superior Spider-Man and Scarlet Spider.
-During the fight, it attempted to take control of Scarlet Spider's mind, but was stymied by the "Other" within him.

-During the Dead No More: The Clone Conspiracy storyline, Kaine and Spider-Woman of Earth-65 rescue Spider-Man from Jackal.
-Afterwards, Kaine reveals to Spider-Man that he and Spider-Woman of Earth-65 came to this world to assist Spider-Man because they saw that apparently Spider-Man allying with the Jackal's offer on other worlds results in a global disaster in the form of the Carrion Virus.
-Doctor Octopus pulls a switch which activates the Carrion Virus in all of the clones and causes them to start rapidly decaying.
-Spider-Woman of Earth-65 escapes with Kaine as the Carrion Virus starts spreading which causes Anna to also be affected.
-Spider-Man tries to appeal to Ben, but Jackal ignores him and takes over J. Jonah's broadcast to tell the world that they will all die and be reborn.
-Spider-Man hacks into the Webware Emergency System from Parker Industries and switches it to evoke from every Parker Industries device on the planet, which sends out a large signal that stops some of the other victims from decaying.
+During the Dead No More: The Clone Conspiracy storyline, Kaine Parker and Spider-Woman of Earth-65 rescue Spider-Man from Jackal.
+Kaine reveals to Spider-Man that he and Spider-Woman of Earth-65 came to this world to assist Spider-Man because they saw that apparently Spider-Man allying with the Jackal's offer on other worlds results in a global disaster caused by the Carrion virus.
+Doctor Octopus pulls a switch which activates the Carrion virus in all of the clones and causes them to start rapidly decaying.
+Spider-Man hacks into the Webware Emergency System and sends out a signal that stops some of the clones from decaying.